- What is SMS Messages Carrier Filtering?

 Filtered messages will simply show up as undelivered.
-If you start seeing a large volume of undelivered messages you may want to check the validity of some of the phone numbers for those messages and consider changing the messages content or delivery pattern.
+If you start seeing a large volume of undelivered messages you may want to check the validity of some of the phone numbers for those messages and consider changing the content or delivery pattern of your messages.

 What Can you do to Minimize Filtering?

-Familiarizing yourself with the rules and regulations of your target market is a good starting point for minimizing the potential of messages filtering.
+Familiarizing yourself with the rules and regulations of your target market is a good starting point for minimizing the potential of message filtering.

 Even without specific knowledge of a market you can always apply the following tips:

 - Always include clear and easy opt-out instructions – this is perhaps the most important tip.
 If you don't include such instructions or you don't make them clear and easy to follow, recipients may feel their privacy is not respected and are more likely to contact their carrier to handle the situation and block future messages from you.

 - Only send messages during daytime hours – unless requested by a recipient, do not send messages too early or too late.
 Make sure your records and SMS functions take into account the recipient's time zone.